Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Ingredients That Boost Results

-• Copper Peptides and Bakuchiol: Support collagen, gentle anti-aging.
+Copper Peptides and Bakuchiol: Support collagen production and provide gentle anti-aging benefits.

-• Chemical Sunscreens: Ingredients like avobenzone and octinoxate may react under LED light and block its effectiveness.
+Chemical Sunscreens: Ingredients like avobenzone and octinoxate may react under LED light and block their effectiveness.
 Use mineral sunscreen instead, and only after your session.

-• Retinol: Can be used after LED therapy, but avoid applying it right before your session, as it may increase sensitivity.
+Retinol: Can be used after LED therapy or on non-treatment days, but avoid applying it right before your session, as it may increase sensitivity.

 Choosing the Best Serum for LED Mask: What to Look For